 Business email accounts may not suffer the same insecurity around passwords as they may use things like a single sign-on domain login for their computer’s user account, however, that is the only difference and users should always be vigilant regarding phishing and password security for their account.

 In today’s business world some large companies are outsourcing some business functions and resources to online “cloud” services, for example, Microsoft Office 365.
 This presents a new issue for businesses in terms of email account security as the email service is not hosted on an “in house” / “on-premises” server that they have control over.
 Inevitably it means that users will potentially be logging in using their email address and password which could be compromised and then give an attacker access to do whatever they want with the email account.
 Attackers will even go as far to go through past emails and search for any past invoice templates etc sent internally or between external business partners to appear more genuine when they attempt to steal money.
 Implementation of two-factor authentication should be applied where possible to significantly reduce these attacks being successful.

 Another powerful tool that businesses can use is called “logging”.
 This is a way for a business to extract data logs from various sources within their IT infrastructure so that it can be analysed for common threats.
 For email security, some solutions offer the ability to view data on email subject titles to expose common spam emails, or even statistics on attachments, or website links that have been clicked within emails.
-More information can be found here, and there is a handy article on the National Cyber Security Centre website on free solutions here.
+More information on logging can be found on the National Cyber Security website, and there is also a handy article on the National Cyber Security Centre website on free logging solutions that are available.

 Private email accounts